mjttong/smtp-postfix-deep-dive/rfc-5321-smtp/smtp-2.md

-# 2. The SMTP Modle
+# 2. The SMTP Model

 ## 2.1.
 Basic Structure